-It opens with four men meeting in a Bermondsey pub after the recent death of their mutual friend, Jack Dodd.
-Over pints and whiskeys, the men agree to carry out his last wishes, Jack’s ‘last orders’ if you like, to scatter his ashes into the sea.
+The book opens with four men drinking in a Bermondsey pub after their friend Jack Dodd’s death.
+Over pints and whiskeys, the men agree to carry out his last wishes, Jack’s “last orders”, if you like, to scatter his ashes into the sea.

-Sam Jordison in his Booker club article for The Guardian (July 2012) dismissed the criticism as “Booker-bashing”.
+Sam Jordison dismissed the criticism as “Booker-bashing” in his Booker club article for The Guardian (July 2012).
 However, Jordinson goes on to describe Last Orders as a “fairly unassuming prize winner”.
-His problem with the book is its vernacular, starting with the first sentence, “It aint like your regular sort of day.”
-For Jordison, the book read “a bit cor-blimey-guvnor”, perhaps as if written by Dick Van Dyke.
+His problem with the book is the vernacular, starting with the first sentence, “It aint like your regular sort of day.”
+For Jordison, the book read “a bit cor-blimey-guvnor”, as if co-written by Dick Van Dyke.

 I knew nothing of the Booker-bashing controversies when I read Last Orders, and not being born within earshot of Bow Bells, the voices rang true for me.
 Australian author Tim Winton said of the book, “It is a deeply affecting story of unremarkable people bewildered by the plainness of death and the complexity of living.”